skypilot-org/airflow-provider-skypilot/README.md

 ## Installation

-You can install this package on top of an existing Airflow deployment via `pip install airflow-provider-skypilot`.
+You can install this package on top of an existing Airflow deployment via `pip install git+https://github.com/skypilot-org/airflow-provider-skypilot.git@v0.1.0`.
 For the minimum Airflow version supported, see [Requirements](#requirements) below.

 You should be able to see `airflow-provider-skypilot` on the Providers page upon successful installation.